The Poet and the Grey Friar: Sources and analogues

 Criticism of the mendicant orders can be traced back to the work of the 13th-century French trouvère Rutebeuf, which itself reflects the University of Paris's resistance to the increasing power of the friars.
 One poem by Dafydd's older contemporary Jean de Condé not only defends the minstrels from the criticisms of greedy and hypocritical friars but also cites approvingly, as Dafydd does, the example of the psalmist King David.
 Anti-mendicant sentiments also appear in the works of the 14th century English poets Geoffrey Chaucer and William Langland, and of the Welsh bard Iolo Goch.

 Dafydd draws on the Bible for his statement that "every man of all the nations was born of woman, except three", those exceptions being Adam, Eve, and, according to Ifor Williams, Melchizedek.
 The poem also alludes to the well-known Biblical texts beginning "Man does not live by bread alone" (Deuteronomy 8:3, Matthew 4:4, and Luke 4:4) and "To every thing there is a season" (Ecclesiastes 3:1).

 Dafydd quotes a Welsh proverb, "A glad face makes a full house, a sad face comes to no good", which appears in the Red Book of Hergest.
 He also makes use of a triad not otherwise recorded: "Three things are loved throughout the world – woman, fair weather, and good health".
 He may have taken this from some lost source, but it is also possible that he simply invented it.

 Versification

-"The Poet and the Grey Friar" is ordinarily considered to be not a cywydd, Dafydd's usual measure, but a traethodl, a more popular verse-form such as friars used for religious instruction.
-The cywydd is thought to have evolved out of the traethodl, but is a looser and less demanding form.
-The rhyming of stressed with unstressed syllables, obligatory in the cywydd, is optional in the traethodl, though of the 44 couplets in "The Poet and the Grey Friar" 25 rhyme this way.
-Again, cynghanedd, the strict system of alliteration required in the cywydd but not in the traethodl, appears here in several lines.
+"The Poet and the Grey Friar" is composed to couplets of 7-syllable lines, like the cywydd, Dafydd's usual measure.
+However, this poem is considered to be not a cywydd, but a traethodl, a more popular verse-form such as friars used for religious instruction.
+The cywydd is thought to have evolved out of the traethodl, which is a looser and less demanding form.
+The rhyming of stressed with unstressed syllables, obligatory in the cywydd, is optional in the traethodl.
+Of the 44 couplets in "The Poet and the Grey Friar" 25 rhyme this way, while 19 have both rhymes unstressed.
+(No couplets, however, have both rhymes stressed.)
+Cynghanedd, the strict system of internal rhyme and alliteration almost always found in the cywydd, appears here in five lines only.
 Hence it is possible to see this poem as a stage in the evolution of the cywydd.